Click the links below to see the winners in each category:

 The Blueberry Pickers Song - Andy Lowe

 Recorded in concert at the Sudbury Theatre Centre.
-Andy has recorded two CDs of Sudbury and area songs.
+Andy has recorded three CDs of Sudbury and area songs.

 History of the Blueberry Festival